NonaSuomy/nonasuomy.github.io/_posts/2017-06-28-Infrastructure-Part-5.md

 SECOND TO START – Starting point in the voice file.
 SECONDS DURATION – Duration of voice file to remove.

-The command below will extract first 10 seconds from input.wav and stored it in output.wav
+The command below will extract first 10 seconds from input.wav and stored it in output.wav.

 ```
 sox input.wav output.wav trim 0 10